General setup class

 Return colormaps for plotted quantities

-This function can be passed to the Ulula plotting routines.
-By default, velocities are plotted with a divergent colormap, whereas density and pressure are plotted with a perceptually uniform colormap.
+If overwritten, this function is passed to the Ulula plotting routines.
+By default, quantities that can be negative (such as velocities) are displayed with divergent colormaps whereas positive-only quantities such as density are displayed with perceptually uniform colormaps.

 Parameters: